kaanaksit/odak/docs/course/visual_perception.md

     5. Experiment with adjusting the loss weights (α, β) to prioritize different aspects

     This exercise will give you hands-on experience with perceptual optimization and help you understand the trade-offs in designing CVD-accessible content.

+### Closing Remarks

+As we explore color perception through both biological and computational lenses, we've journeyed from the photoreceptor cells in our eyes to the algorithms that simulate how people with Color Vision Deficiency experience the world.

+The loss functions we've introduced—local contrast loss and color information loss—represent a bridge between theoretical understanding and practical application.
+They enable us to quantify how well digital content preserves information for individuals with CVD, making our technology more inclusive and accessible.

+This exploration into the nature of color and perception sets the stage for deeper examination of how we can create technology that serves a diverse population.
+Whether you're designing displays, developing accessibility tools, or researching computational imaging, understanding these principles will help you create more inclusive solutions.

+??? tip end "Consider revisiting this chapter"
+    Remember that you can always revisit this chapter as you progress with the course and as you need it.
+    This chapter is vital for establishing a means to complete your assignments and could help formulate a suitable base to collaborate and work with [my research group](https://complightlab.com) in the future or other experts in the field.

 <!--